DaveOdden/-se-moquer-hotelier/README.md

   - Use tailwind classes, extend tailwind theme (`tailwind.config.js`), or leverage Ant Design theme provider customizations.
 - Naming and structure should suffice in lieu of commenting in _most_ cases.
 - To achieve consistent component naming conventions, only use named component exports, no defaults.
-- Leverage custom hooks instead of accessing HTTP requests within components.
+- Leverage React Query based custom hooks instead of accessing HTTP requests within components.

 ### Patterns